-If you disagree with an assessment of tax, a reduction or denial of a refund, a revocation of a license or permit, or other determination made by the Department of Revenue, you have the right to protest.
+If you disagree with an assessment of tax or a reduction or denial of a refund made by the Department of Revenue, you have the right to protest.

 You also have the right to a conference to discuss the matter.
 You may appear in person or be represented by an authorized agent at any hearing or conference with the Department of Revenue.

 At any time, after filing a timely protest and supporting statement, you may submit a written request for a final ruling.
 Department of Revenue may also issue a final ruling, without your request, if the dispute is not resolved.
-A final ruling will end the internal protest process with Department of Revenue and provide you the option to file a written appeal to the Kentucky Board of Tax Appeals.
+A final ruling will end the internal protest process with Department of Revenue and provide you the option to file a written appeal to the Kentucky Claims Commission.

-If you do not agree with the decision of the Kentucky Board of Tax Appeals, you have the right to appeal its ruling to the Kentucky courts; first to the circuit court in your home county or in Franklin County; then to the Kentucky Court of Appeals; and finally, you may request review in the Kentucky Supreme Court.
+If you do not agree with the decision of the Kentucky Claims Commission, you have the right to appeal its ruling to the Kentucky courts; first to the circuit court in your home county or in Franklin County; then to the Kentucky Court of Appeals; and finally, you may request review in the Kentucky Supreme Court.

 Protest and appeal procedures, in their entirety, may be found in KRS

 If your tax bill is not protested within 45 days it will become final, due and owing, and subject to collection activity.

 Protesting a DOR Determination, Except Real Property Assessment Values